ARTIST: ROBERT COOPER

 One of the highlights of painting apes was the opportunity to meet Dr. Jane Goodall.

 Cooper presented Dr. Goodall with a painting of David Greybeard, the first chimpanzee to make contact with Jane and her personal favorite.
-Dr. Goodall turned the painting into a poster and sells it on her web site.
+Dr. Goodall turned the painting into a poster and sold it on her web site for a number of years.

 POLITICS GOES TO THE DOGS